KhronosGroup/glTF/specification/README.md

 ### sampler.interpolation

 Interpolation algorithm.
-When an animation targets a node's rotation and the animation's interpolation is `"LINEAR"`, spherical linear interpolation (slerp) should be used to interpolate quaternions.
+When an animation targets a node's rotation, and the animation's interpolation is `"LINEAR"`, spherical linear interpolation (slerp) should be used to interpolate quaternions.

 * **Type**: `string`
 * **Required**: No, default: `"LINEAR"`